-There’s been some scaremongering in the media before the implementation and there have already been some high profile cases.
+There was some scaremongering in the media before the implementation and there have already been some high profile cases.
 Fines for major breaches of GDPR could reach up to the larger of:

 These could attract a fine of up to the larger of:

-It’s likely that UK businesses aren’t going to miss any of the fun of complying with GDPR, as the new law comes into effect before the two year period for Brexit ends.
+UK businesses currently have to comply with GDPR, as the new law came into effect before the two year period for Brexit ended.

 In addition, the law is consumer-friendly and is, therefore, unlikely to be unravelled by the UK Government.

 Finally, if we want to continue to trade as freely as possible with the EU this will undoubtedly be one of those laws we have to continue to comply with, especially given that UK websites will be accessible by EU citizens, for example.

-We’d hate for your business to get caught out, so if you need specialist advice you could speak to our legal partner Lawbite has a useful free online GDPR Checklist tool designed to highlight areas businesses need to think about.
-They also offer free 15 minute legal consultations to help businesses identify exactly what they need to do for GDPR compliance.
-You can call our partners at Lawbite on 0207 148 1066 to speak to a lawyer (tell them we sent you!).
+We’d hate for your business to get caught out, so if you need specialist advice you could speak to our legal partner Linkilaw, they also offer free 30-minute legal consultations to help businesses identify exactly what they need to do for GDPR compliance.
+You can book your consultation via our Legal support webpage, or speak to your client managers.